Man charged with sexually abusing relative for seven years

 A family member found him "at a park by the river in Decatur," where he apologized and asked her to leave him alone so he could "finish what he started to do," according to the affidavit.

 Decatur police, with body cams on, then approached him and asked if he was OK.
-He responded that he had considered harming himself because he had been touching the relative, and that while God and the victim had forgiven him, "he cannot forgive himself," according to Riley's affidavit.
+He responded that he had considered harming himself because he had been touching the relative and could be arrested, and that while God and the victim had forgiven him, "he cannot forgive himself," according to Riley's affidavit.

 Miller was transported to Decatur Morgan Hospital for a psychiatric evaluation.